matrixorigin/matrixorigin.io/docs/MatrixOne/Performance-Tuning/optimization-concepts/through-CN-extensions.md

-# Expanding CN for performance tuning
+# Scaling CN for better performance

 MatrixOne is a distributed database; its most distinctive feature is that it can improve the system's overall performance through node expansion.
 In MatrixOne's storage-computing separation architecture, CN is a stateless computing node, and the rapid expansion of CN nodes is the core of the performance improvement of the entire cluster.